-[Image: A bland banner that says “Raising Luminaries Resource Roundup April”]
+[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 Across most world religions, springtime brings holidays centering themes of birth.
 We can’t fully celebrate the birth of spring without acknowledging how the harshness of winter and death incubate possibilities for hope and new things.